SeanNeedham/PixelPlay-Analytics/README.md

 - First review the voluntary email opt-in journey, messaging and customer touchpoints to identify opportunities to improve consent rates.
 Once reach improves, test targeted loyalty and tier-progression campaigns among suitable Gold and Silver customers rather than assuming that movement to a higher tier will automatically increase spend.

 #### Expected Impact:
-- PixelPlay has a valuable loyalty segment, but the number of customers available for email retention activity is falling.
+- This could increase the number of customers reached by retention campaigns and show whether loyalty activity improves customer value.

 ### 4. Marketing & E-commerce